Fights over illegal fishing lead to armed conflict, deaths

 This 600-mile stretch of the Indian Ocean is far from the only place where tensions over fishing run high.
 Elsewhere in the region, fishermen in India and Pakistan are also entangled in an ongoing boundary dispute between the two nations in the Arabian Sea.
 According to Indian news reports, Pakistan’s maritime authority has shot at Indian fishing boats at least twice in the past two years.

 Around the world, from Sri Lanka to Argentina to the South China Sea, the ocean has become an expanding front in the armed conflict between nations over illegal fishing and overfishing, practices that deplete a vulnerable food source for billions of people worldwide.
 Jessica Spijkers, a researcher for Australia’s national science agency, found a rise in global fishing conflicts when she studied a four-decade period ending in 2016.
+Conflicts this century, she said, often involved claims of illegal and overfishing.
 Her analysis included nonviolent disputes that sometimes precede the outbreak of violence.

 An Associated Press review of conflict databases compiled by non-governmental organizations, government tallies, and media reports found in the past five years more than 360 instances of state authorities ramming or shooting at foreign fishing boats, sometimes leading to deaths.